knightchris/426-timeline/README.md

 ### Endpoint 2: Create
 - Purpose:
-  - Create a new Media Card in the database
+  - Create a new Media Card in the database if nonadmin, create and approve new media card if admin
 - Endpoint:
   - POST https://comp426-timeline.herokuapp.com/createcard
 - Request Params: